BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg.md

 ---
 created: 2024-07-24T13:36
-updated: 2024-07-25T12:07
+updated: 2024-07-25T13:18
 ---
 2024-07-24 13:36
 Steps write hello world in console
-[[apache maven]] convert to this kind of projecy add a database driver [[JDBC]] make the connection between JAVA and POSTGRES .
+[[apache maven]] convert to this kind of project add a database driver [[JDBC]] make the connection between JAVA and POSTGRES .
 WIll need a driver which is a middle wear.
-THen make with user input
+Then make with user input
 DAO [[dao design pattern]]

 Interfaces [[interface-java]]